 RND 4KiB (Q= 1, T= 1): 1.144 MB/s [ 279.3 IOPS] < 3516.72 us>Test-1/b : FAT32 with 16 Kb AUS at USB 3.0 Interface at MSI Test PC

 With our 2. test system We get similar (actually a bit better) sequential read/write results.
-Our second PC test system is better than original notebook test system in terms of CPU, RAM and NVMe speeds.
+Our second PC test system is better than notebook test system in terms of CPU, RAM and NVMe speeds.
 For this reason, it is not a surprise to see a bit better results.
-Actually RND4K test results are very impressive, due to better CPU and RAM.
+Actually, RND4K test results are very impressive, due to better CPU and RAM.

 Test-2 : FAT32 with 16 Kb AUS at USB 2.0 Interface